 Throughout the years, May 4 has provided more action in National Hockey League playoff history than a lightsaber duel in space.
-Multiple hat tricks, the crowing of a champion and broken records are among the big moments on this date.
+Multiple hat tricks, the crowing of a champion, and broken records are among the big moments on this date.
 Let’s begin our daily journey to a galaxy not so far, far, away and relive all the best moments from this date.

 Hat Trick Heaven

-When you think about the possibilities of who scored the fastest playoff hat trick in Edmonton Oilers’ franchise history a lot of great names come to mind.
-You’d probably guess that it belongs to a Hall of Famer like Wayne Gretzky, Mark Messier, Jari Kurri or Paul Coffey and you’d be wrong.
-Petr Klima set that mark on May 4, 1991, when he scored a natural hat trick during a 5:13 span in the first period of a 7-2 win over the Minnesota North Stars, in Game 2 of the Campbell Conference Final.
+When you think about the possibilities of who scored the fastest playoff hat trick in Edmonton Oilers’ franchise history, a lot of great names come to mind.
+You’d probably guess that it belongs to a Hall of Famer like Wayne Gretzky, Mark Messier, Jari Kurri, or Paul Coffey, and you’d be wrong.
+Petr Klima set that mark on May 4, 1991, when he scored a natural hat trick during a 5:13 span of the first period of a 7-2 win over the Minnesota North Stars in Game 2 of the Campbell Conference Final.

 On May 9, 2009, the top two players in the NHL put on a show during Game 2 of the Eastern Conference Semifinals.
 Both Sidney Crosby and Alex Ovechkin netted a hat trick in the Washington Capitals 4-3 win over the visiting Pittsburgh Penguins.